Spatial-Language Attention Policies for Efficient Robot Learning: Introduction

-Specifically, \slap{} uses a hybrid policy architecture that incorporates an \textit{interaction prediction} module to determine which parts of the tokenized environment the robot should focus on, and a \textit{relative action} module that predicts parameters of continuous motion with respect to the interaction features in the world.
-We demonstrate better performance than the current state-of-the-art, PerAct, \cite{shridhar2022perceiver}, with $80\%$ success rate on 8 static real-world tasks on held-out scene configurations and a $47.5\%$ success rate tested with out-of-distribution objects.
-At the same time, we show that \slap{} generalizes better to unseen positions and orientations, as well as distractors, while being unrestricted by workspace size, camera placement assumption, using fewer demonstrations and training in roughly a day.
-We also show \slap{} enabling a mobile manipulator, with completely different camera and end-effector configuration from the stationary robot, to execute manipulation trajectories based on a handful of demonstrations.
+\slap{} uses a hybrid policy architecture.
+The \textit{interaction prediction} module determines which parts of the tokenized environment the robot focuses on, and a \textit{relative action} module predicts parameters of continuous motion with respect to the interaction features in the world. \slap{} generalizes better to unseen positions and orientations, as well as distractors, while being unrestricted by workspace size and camera placement assumption, using fewer demonstrations and training in roughly a day.

+We evaluate \slap{} on two robot platforms.
+First, on a Franka Panda we can perform a direct skills comparison to the current state-of-the-art, PerAct, \cite{shridhar2022perceiver}, where we demonstrate better performance with $80\%$ success rate on 8 static real-world tasks on held-out scene configurations and a $47.5\%$ success rate tested with out-of-distribution objects.
+Second, unlike prior work, we move beyond the stationary camera views and robot arms of a table-top setting, and demonstrate \slap{} on the Hello Robot Stretch RE-2 mobile manipulator with an ego-centric camera and 6-DoF end-effector configuration.
+In this setting, we also include task planning to successfully execute natural language task instructions with ten demonstrations over five learned skills and three heuristic skills (Fig. ~\ref{fig:multi-step}).
+When SLAP is compared to the PerAct baseline for four skills in a controlled setting, we see a $4x$ improvement in the task success rate (Table~\ref{tab:per-skill-stretch}).